GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_item/functions/get_global_range/index.md

    of the global range to be returned.
 Must be in the range [0,2].

-   **Returns:** the value of the global range for the specified dimension.
+   **Returns:** dimensionof the global range to be returned.
+Must be in the range [0,2]. the value of the global range for the specified dimension.

 ---